Preprint

 4. Discussion

-This study, guided by a multidimensional framework for analyzing the social and physical environment of aging-in-place initiatives, explored benefits and challenges in implementing the NORC program and cohousing models in New York and Spain regarding the features through which they seek to promote aging in place, with the ultimate goal of improving Spanish housing for the elderly.
-Our framework posits that these models offer supportive physical and social environments that enhance safety, accessibility, community connection, and access to services, while suggesting that they facilitate social interaction and support among older residents and foster their connections with the broader community through activities that build social relationships and encourage volunteerism.
-Resident involvement in management decisions also builds social capital [26].
+This study, guided by a multidimensional framework for analyzing the social and physical environment of aging-in-place initiatives, explored benefits and challenges in implementing the NORC program and cohousing models in New York and Spain regarding the features through which they seek to promote aging in place, with the ultimate goal of improving Spanish housing for older adults.
+Our framework posits that these models provide supportive physical and social environments that enhance safety, accessibility, community connection, and access to services, while also facilitating social interaction and support among older residents.
+This, in turn, fosters their connections with the broader community through activities that build social relationships and encourage volunteerism.
+Resident involvement in management decisions also builds social capital [37].

-The main strength of the American NORC program model is that it helps older adults remain in familiar neighborhoods.
-Another key aspect of NORC programs compared to other community-based initiatives is that they take advantage of economies of scale by providing services in areas with high concentrations of older people [22].
+The primary strength of the American NORC program model is that it helps older adults remain in familiar neighborhoods.
+Another key aspect of NORC programs compared to other community-based initiatives is that they leverage economies of scale by providing services in areas with high concentrations of older adults [32].
 NORC’s main shortcoming is that individuals with reduced mobility in New York City may be forced to relocate to environments more suited to their needs, given that apartments’ complete adaptation for accessibility might not be technically or economically feasible.
+Even though our survey revealed that NORC participants enjoy very good health (3.86 on a scale of 1 to 5) and face few physical challenges at home (only a third reported having them), homebound residents with lower rates of health and who suffer from accessibility challenges might have been underrepresented in our study, as they are less likely to attend NORC activities.

 5. Conclusions